hkamran/HooIsNeural/README.md

 ## Examples

-### Back-Propogating Network
+### Backpropagation Network

 #### Creating:
-Use the network builder class to generate a back-propogating network.
+Use the network builder class to generate a Backpropagating network.
 ```java
 (BackPropNetwork) NetworkBuilder
 	.create(NetworkType.BACKPROP)